rehearsal images - J'Ouvert, Yasmin Joseph, (courtesy Helen Murray)

 I believe that women are at the core of carnival.

 Growing up I also became aware of how during carnival, people develop heightened versions of themselves and how you can be free and be loose but like I also struggle with the language of consent that exists in carnival that’s kind of unspoken and even though it’s unspoken, it’s important and it exists.
 That language is that you can have a dance and you can enjoy the closeness of carnival because it’s millions of people all pouring whatever they’ve been carrying all year, into these streets, and it’s feelings, it’s touch, it’s colour, but then there’s also that dance finishing and you being able to walk off and get on with the rest of your day.
 That should be how it happens.
 For people who know and respect the culture and go there with integrity it does end that way.
 But in various instances, it doesn’t.
-I’ve been in situations personally where black guys have grabbed me or have asked me for a dance and I’ve said no, and they’ve asked me why.
-It shows how volatile those interactions can be – it’s quite tricky because it’s a space where everyone feels quite charged from drinking and there’s a lot happening.
+I’ve been in situations personally where guys have grabbed me or have asked me for a dance and I’ve said no, and they’ve asked me why.
+These interactions can be volatile – it’s tricky because it’s a space where everyone feels quite charged.
 I feel protective of carnival.
 Every year it feels like it’s being dangled on a finer thread and my instint is to want to take it and hold it and hold it close to me but I think it feels untrue to not interrogate the space and some of what happens here.
 I don’t want to localise it and make it seem like it only happens at carnival but it’s behaviour that transposed to any context.
 It can be in Glastonbury; it can be at a festival somewhere, there’s something about spaces where women are not wearing lots of clothing and are dancing and are free and being themselves and how that’s contained or compromised by being around others.

 SAJ: How do you feel carnival has changed over the years?
 I used to go religiously every year but then I stopped because I felt like it just wasn’t the same.
 I feel like it’s a very different carnival to how it used to be.

-YJ: Yeh, if you look at west London and where carnival sits within the political landscape of London, west London is a place where the disparages between rich and poor are visible.
+YJ: Yeh, if you look at west London and where carnival sits within the political landscape of London, west London is a place where the disparity between rich and poor are visible.
 Literally.
 Even carnival taking place in the shadow of Grenfell Tower, that’s the year that this play is set in, you just look at these plush houses and the fact that the cladding was actually so the building looked less offensive.
 If you think about the area and that being an area that’s very Caribbean, and very working class and gentrification has been quite rapid.
 White girls in string vests and Lily Allen have become synonymous with what carnival is and people will come down and wear Rasta hats and eat things that are labelled jerk but aren’t.
 It’s just not what it’s about.
 I find that frustrating.
 You hear about parties that are happening within carnival where people have to be on guest lists and it’s like, how does that work?
 It’s a street party.
 You can go wherever you want.
 I think that the heart, the community, the Caribbean-ness of Carnival and that pride - it exists but it’s just fighting against so much more to continue existing.
 It’s still there but I just feel like so much is being done to homogenise that space and make it something that everyone can feel they have a stake in when it’s like, no you’re all invited but it’s our party for a reason.

 rehearsal images - J'Ouvert, (courtesy Helen Murray)